Let's take a closer look at what can be set in the Navigation tab of the Divi theme options.

 - Save: of course, once you have made your changes, don't forget to save them.

-Also read: How do I insert images in the Divi menu?
+Read also: How do I insert images into the Divi menu?

 2 - The Navigation > Categories sub-tab

 Let's now take a closer look at the "Categories" sub-tab available from the "Navigation" tab...